rhll07/amfoss-curriculum/task-01/README.md

-# 🧠 Learning Git: My Journey Through the amFOSS Anveshan 2025!
+# Learning Git: My Journey Through the amFOSS Anveshan 2025!

-## 🪴 Introduction
+## Introduction

 As part of the amFOSS-Curriculum for freshers, I completed the official set of Git exercises from gitexercises.fracz.com.

 Each exercise focuses on a key Git concept — from basic commits and branching to advanced rebasing, cherry-picking, squashing, and debugging history with bisect.

-This blog documents all 23 exercises, the exact commands I used, and what I learned along the way.
+This blog documents all 23 exercises, the exact commands I used, and what I learned from those commands.

-Each section includes the terminal commands I ran and a short explanation of what each task taught me.
+As it's the first time exploring advanced git commands, I hope I would soon be able to master it through practice !!!

-### 🧩 Exercise 1 – master
+### Exercise 1 - master

-**Scenario:** Initialize and verify a new Git exercise environment.
+**Scenario:** To initialize and verify a new Git exercise environment.

 **Commands and explanation:**

 ```bash
 git start
 ```
 ```bash
 git verify
 ```